(Written for Beamly)

-A classic Christmas soap moment, which holds the record for the biggest Christmas TV audience of all time, totaling 30.5 million people, comes from 1986 when alcoholic wife Angie is served her divorce papers by philandering Vic landlord Dirty Den, after she tries to con him into believing that she has an incurable illness.
+A classic Christmas soap moment, which holds the record for the biggest Christmas TV audience of all time, totalling 30.5 million people, comes from 1986 when alcoholic wife Angie is served her divorce papers by philandering Vic landlord Dirty Den, after she tries to con him into believing that she has an incurable illness.
 “Happy Christmas, Ange.”

 5. Claire’s Murder Plot

 2006 was a year when we still cared about crazy Claire’s plans in Hollyoaks.
 This was the Christmas she tried to enact the most far-fetched murder plot imaginable.
 After manipulating husband Max into taking cocaine, she threw his little brother Tom’s coat into an icy lake in hope that Max would jump in to rescue him.
-Obviously she put a lot of thought into how she would kill off Max, but her plan didn’t quite work.
+Obviously, she put a lot of thought into how she would kill off Max, but her plan didn’t quite work.

 6. Richard Hillman Doesn’t Kill Emily Bishop

 I guess this is the happiest Christmas story I have to share, as serial killer Richard Hillman only NEARLY killed pensioner Emily Bishop in 2003.
 It’s surprising that Emily is still alive and kicking in Corrie, but this is the closest she has come to her demise.
-Richard thought about bringing her life to an end as he hovered over her with a pillow, but in the end he didn’t go through with it.
+Richard thought about bringing her life to an end as he hovered over her with a pillow but, in the end, he didn’t go through with it.

 7. Emmerdale plane crash